guillaumekoenig/guillaumekoenig.github.io/src/molecular-biology.md

 # Introns and splicing

-E. coli's DNA is translated into mRNA directly (by base pairing).
-But there's one extra step in larger animals.
+DNA is translated into mRNA in the nucleus (by base pairing), before it is exported to the cytoplasm for building the protein.
+In the nucleus, it's refered to as precursor mRNA to distinguish it from when in the cytoplasm.
+Early on it was clear that E. coli's mRNA was the same throughout.
+But not so in in larger animals: precursor mRNA was on average 10 times larger than the final one in the cytoplasm.
+How come?